katspaugh/wavesurfer.js/README.md

  * `init(options)` – Initializes with the options listed above.

  * `destroy()` – Removes events, elements and disconnects Web Audio nodes.
- * `disableDragSelection()` - Disable drag selection capability.
  * `disableInteraction()` – Disable mouse interaction.
  * `empty()` – Clears the waveform as if a zero-length audio is loaded.
- * `enableDragSelection()` - Enable drag selection capability.
  * `enableInteraction()` – Enable mouse interaction.
  * `getCurrentTime()` – Returns current progress in seconds.
  * `getDuration()` – Returns the duration of an audio clip in seconds.
- * `getSelection()` – Returns an object representing the current selection.
-Returns `null` if no selection is present.
-This object will have the following keys:
   * `startPercentage` (float) [0..1]
   * `endPercentage` (float) [0..1]
   * `startPosition` (float) seconds